edloidas/dawn-of-aegis/README.md

 JavaScript game.
 Uses WebGL.

 Common hierarchy and initialization:
+* Math.js - Additions to the standard math library.
 * Settings.js - [version, savegame] - Game settings, like width, height, effects, difficulty.
 * Objects.js - World objects, that can be created from template.
 * Player.js - [camera] - Player settings and camera manipulation.